-(Advanced, International only)
+(Advanced, 987c SI Combo models, International only)

 Date Format changes the date format used by the unit This menu choice is available only when in Advanced User Mode (see Setup Menu Tab: User Mode.)
-International models only.
+International Models Only.
 Date Format selects the format for the date display when Time + Date is selected as a Digital Readout on the Sonar View. (see Select Readouts).